Launching an AI App Today: Reality Check

 Traffic expectations show 26.5% of launches get 500-1,000 users, while only 10.2% achieve 2,000-5,000 users.

-50% see some increase in registrations, but 16% see no spike at all despite effort invested.
+50% see some increase in registrations, but 16% see no spike at all.
 Users from Product Hunt launches have the worst retention rate of any acquisition channel.
 A successful PH launch requires 2-4 weeks preparation, coordinating upvote campaigns, hunter relationships, and launch day babysitting with 12+ hours responding.

 Return yields 500-2,000 visitors, 5-15% sign-up rate, 50-300 trial users, with net result of 5-15 actual users from massive effort.